rameshtarini/backgammon/README.md

 # Backgammon

 Grab a friend and play a full game of backgammon!

-You and another player will take turns rolling dice, choosing a piece to move, and how far you move it depending on your dice roll.
-Following the rules of backgammon, the pieces go to the desired places only if the rules allow for it.
-In the end, whichever player has all their pieces on the bar wins eternal bragging rights!
+You and another player will take turns rolling dice.
+After, you will choose which piece you want to move and how far you want to move it depending on your dice roll.
+Following the rules of backgammon, the pieces will go to the calculated places and eventually end on the bar.

+In the end, whichever player has all their pieces on the bar first wins eternal bragging rights.
 Enjoy!